dalholm/laravel-themes/README.md

 ## Security
-If you discover any security related issues, please email mikael@dalholm directly instead of using the issue tracker.
+If you discover any security related issues, please email mikael@dalholm.se directly instead of using the issue tracker.

 ## Credits
 - [Caffeinated](https://github.com/caffeinated)